How to Use KT Tape for Runners Knee While Running

 Before we get into the taping part, let’s break down what a runner’s knee is.

-Runner’s knee, or chondromalacia patella, is typically caused by overuse of the kneecap (patella).
+Runner’s knee (also known as chondromalacia patella) is usually caused by overuse of your kneecap..
 The symptoms are familiar to many runners: swelling, discomfort, and clicking around the kneecap, especially during weight-bearing activities.
 If left untreated, the pain can become stabbing and even radiate down to your lower leg.

-Many factors such as poor knee alignment, muscle imbalances, and improper running mechanics impact this condition.
+Poor knee alignment, muscle imbalances, and faulty running mechanics all contribute to this condition.
 For more on this notorious overuse injury, check out my complete runners knee guide.

 What Is Kinesiology Tape?

-When I first used KT tape, I was impressed by how light it felt—almost like a second skin, yet still providing the support I needed.
+When I tried KT tape for the first time, I was surprised at how light it felt—like a second skin, but still offering solid support

 Developed by Dr. Kenzo Kase in the 1970s, kinesiology tape has been around for decades but has recently gained popularity among athletes.